richibrics/PyMonitorMQTT/docs/configuration/global.md

 # YAML root

-In the root of the configuration.yaml file you can place all these configuration keys:
+In the root of the configuration.yaml file you can place these configuration keys:

 {% include table_keys.html yaml='root' %}